 Advanced Options and Tables in Universal Scripting

 The AOTUS library provides a Fortran wrapper around the C-API of the Lua scripting language, allowing a convenient usage of Lua scripts as configuration files in Fortran applications.
+Please have a look at the Wiki for more information on its usage.
+And for a detailed interface reference visit its Doxygen generated documentation

 This library is released under a simplified MIT licence, please have a look into the COPYRIGHT file for details.